manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

 > Note: This is equivalent to writing a function on the paper, for example, $$f(x) = x^{2}$$ where $$x$$ is just a placeholder for the actual values.

-To define a placeholder, it is necessary to define `dtype` parameter that specifies the data type of the vlaues that it is going to contain.
-The second required parameter is `shape` which specifies the shape of the placheloder tensor and the shape that will be passed to the placheholder.
-If `shape = None` , this means that tensors of any shape will be accepted.
+To define a placeholder, it is necessary to define `dtype` parameter that specifies the data type of the values that it is going to contain.
+The second required parameter is `shape` which specifies the shape of the placeholder tensor and the shape that will be passed to the placeholder.
+If `shape = None`, this means that tensors of any shape will be accepted.
 Using `shape = None` it is easy to construct the graphs, but nightmarish for debugging.
 You should always define the shape of your placeholders as detailed as possible.

 In this example, we know that our features data set shape is 569 by 30.
 This means that when we create a placeholder for `x` the shape should be `[569, 30]`.
-However, as it is computationally more efficient to feed to the graph a small batches rather than a full data set at once, we will split 569 samples into smaller chunks.
+However, as it is computationally more efficient to feed to the graph small batches rather than a full data set at once, we will split 569 samples into smaller chunks.
 The size of each chunk/batch in the script is given by `BATCH_SIZE` value.
 Therefore the placeholder's shape is  `[BATCH_SIZE, 30]`.
-In some situations, the last batch may be shorter than `BATCH_SIZE` value and this could potentialy "break the code".
-In odrer to avoid this situation, we write `[None, X_FEATURES]`, where `X_FEATURES = 30` for convenience and `None` stands for arbitrary number.
-Similarly, we define placeholder for `y_true`, which shape is `[None, Y_FEATURES]` where in our case `Y_FEATURES = 2` .
+In some situations, the last batch may be shorter than `BATCH_SIZE` value and this could potentially "break the code".
+In order to avoid this situation, we write `[None, X_FEATURES]`, where `X_FEATURES = 30` for convenience and `None` stands for an arbitrary number.
+Similarly, we define the placeholder for `y_true`, which shape is `[None, Y_FEATURES]` where in our case `Y_FEATURES = 2`.

 > Note: You can also give your placeholder a name as you can any other _op_ in TensorFlow.